 - Use a hand blender to whisk egg whites to stiff peaks

 - Stir in coconut flakes

 - Place bowl in fridge to chill for ½ hour

-- Fill a 2 tablespoon scoop with batter, so it’s heaping full
+- Fill a 2 tablespoon scoop with batter

-- Using your hand, firmly pack batter into scoop so it is level
+- Using your hand, very firmly pack batter into scoop to level

 - Release batter onto a parchment paper lined baking sheet

 - Bake at 350°F for 10-12 minutes, until macaroons are golden brown

 I have a few quick tips for this Paleo Coconut Macaroon recipe.
 Rather than shredded coconut, I used flaked coconut because it looks pretty and browns quite nicely.
 I do not know if shredded coconut will work in this healthy macaroon recipe because coconut flakes are much larger than the tiny pieces in shredded coconut.
 If you do experiment, please let us know how it goes!